Orna Ross: Writing career

+Orna Ross is also a poet and a creative practitioner.
+Ross has published multiple poetry collections over the years, each collection on a different topic: motherhood, love, loss and new beginnings.
+Her work Allowing Now has won the Gold Award at the Literary Titan Book Awards Ross also practises and teaches 'creativism' through her work under Go Creative!
+She defines 'creativism' as the conscious application of creative principles to everything in life.

 Alliance of Independent Authors

 Ross believes strongly in the benefits of self-publishing for authors both established and just starting out in their careers.
-In 2012, she launched the Alliance of Independent Authors (ALLi), a not for profit organization that aims to protect the rights of writers and promote self-published books.
+In 2012, she launched the Alliance of Independent Authors (ALLi), a not-for-profit organization that aims to protect the rights of writers and promote self-published books.

-In her capacity as the head of ALLi she has advised the BBC on publishing costs for an independent author.
+In her capacity as the head of ALLi, she has advised the BBC on publishing costs for an independent author.
 In 2014, she was referred to by The Guardian as an "indie star" of the writing world, and featured on the Guardian Books Podcast.